 The Citi Rewards+® Card is one of the best cards to have in your wallet if you’re looking to earn big bucks at supermarkets.
-You can earn a generous 2 Thankyou® Points at supermarkets and gas stations (up to $6,000) in the first 12 months and 1 point thereafter, making it the perfect card for any chef.
+You can earn a generous 2x Thankyou® Points at supermarkets and gas stations for the first $6,000 per year and 1x points thereafter, making it the perfect card for any chef.

 Shop with coupons

 It may seem like a no-brainer to shop with coupons but it is easy to get overwhelmed with the idea of extreme couponing.
 You do not need to be an extreme couponer in order to successfully save money with coupons.
 Keep an eye out for coupons that could dramatically cut your grocery bill.